 2. Convert employee’s leave to dollars and forward payment to the USSLP following the USSLP Accounting Procedures.

-3. Update the recipient employee’s leave balances in the automated system.
+3. Update the recipient employee’s leave balances in the Time and Attendance system. .

-4. Deduct leave from donating employee’s leave balance(s) in automated system.
+4. Deduct leave from donating employee’s leave balance(s) in Time and Attendance system.

 6. Monitor leave available to employee and use locally donated shared leave prior to leave from USSLP.